Pros & Cons of Positive Reinforcement Pet Training

 - When done properly, can help a dog learn a simple cue like sitting and progress to master more difficult tricks like sitting up and spinning in a circle.

 - Fosters confidence and a willingness in your dog to experience new places, new people and new activities.

 Cons of Positive Reinforcement Training

 - There is a risk that a dog will only work for food and not listen to you if you do not have treats with you.

-- You attempt to conduct a training session when there are distractions around (such as a blaring television in the living room, other pets in your household or squirrels running around in your fenced backyard).
+- Lack of focus caused by distractions around training area (such as other pets in your household or squirrels running around in your fenced backyard).

 Parting advice from Becker: “Positive reinforcement does require patience, but take a long term outlook and you will see that it does pay off and you will have a well-behaved dog who loves and respects you.”